End of Life Data for Red Hat Enterprise Linux

 Extended life cycle support (ELS) add-on ends

-The ELS dates relate to the major versioning level.
-However, should a customer wish to remain on a specific minor version for longer, an optional Extended Update Support (EUS) package can be purchased.
-This allows a customer to either receive EOL data at the major (ELS) versioning level (the default) or, upon setting a configuration option within the pattern, to receive EOL data at the minor (EUS) versioning level.
+ELS dates apply to major versioning.
+If a customer wants to stay on a specific minor version longer, they can purchase an optional Extended Update Support (EUS) package.
+By default, EOL data is provided at the major (ELS) version level, but with a configuration setting, it can be switched to the minor (EUS) version level.

-There is a companion pattern that sets the ELS, EUS, EEUS or E4S status of a host running Red Hat Enterprise Linux.
-Having set the os_extended_update attribute on the host, the RHEL OS SupportDetail pattern then provides the corresponding EOL data.
+A companion pattern sets the ELS, EUS, EEUS, or E4S status of a host running Red Hat Enterprise Linux.
+After the os_extended_update attribute is set on the host, the RHEL OS SupportDetail pattern provides the corresponding EOL data.

-The End of Extended Support Date attribute is intended to hold the theoretically “best” available date provided by any of the Red Hat subscription schemes.
-With having just a single End of Extended Support Date attribute, it is NOT possible for it to hold all the end of extended support dates provided by Red Hat under their various subscription schemes, be it ELS, EUS, EEUS or E4S:
+The End of Extended Support Date (EOES) attribute is intended to hold the theoretically best available date provided by any of the Red Hat subscription schemes.
+With just a single End of Extended Support Date attribute, it is not possible for it to hold all the End of Extended Support Dates provided by Red Hat under their various subscription schemes, be it ELS, EUS, EEUS, or E4S.

 EUS8.42023-05-31